Hishiro64/home-server/docs/SSD/SATA SSD Setup.md

 2. Without the Primary drive connected, just insert the micro-SD and Boot to the pi.

 3. **Read The first and last few posts [here](https://forums.raspberrypi.com/viewtopic.php?t=196778) on this thread.
-Bookworm is still new, and the Raspberry Pi 5 only just released.
-Things could change!**
+Bookworm is new and the Raspberry Pi 5 only just released.
+Things could change!
+The very first post containing the instructions is actively maintained and should take precedence over the following instructions presented below.**

 4. SSH into the pi with the credentials you set in the imager.
 On Windows it's `ssh {USERNAME}@{ASSIGNED-IP-FOR-PI}`.
 For my values it's `ssh admin@192.168.1.164`.
 Where my assigned ip `192.168.1.164` is automatically set by my router.
 This will be different; you need to use the address to your own pi.